slint-ui/slint/docs/langref.md

 **`@linear-gradient(angle, color percentage, color percentage, ...)`**

 The first parameter to the macro is an angle (see [Types](#types)).
-The gradient line's starting point will be rotated by the specified value.
+The gradient line´s starting point will be rotated by the specified value.

 Following the initial angle is one or multiple color stops, describe as a space separated pair of a `color` value and a `percentage`.
 The color specifies which value the linear color interpolation should reach at the specified percentage along the axis of the gradient.

-The following example shows a rectangle that's filled with a linear gradient that starts with a light blue color, interpolates to a very light shade in the center and finishes with an orange tone:
+The following example shows a rectangle that is filled with a linear gradient that starts with a light blue color, interpolates to a very light shade in the center and finishes with an orange tone:

 ```60